How the velocity estimator works

 Many software teams track their velocity, use this handy calculator to discover your chances of delivering a certain amount of story points.

-Lets talk about the velocity calculator works behind the scenes.
+Let’s talk about how the velocity calculator works behind the scenes.

 The Idea